hamk-uas/datacube-storage-lab/README.md

 If you don't use CSC services, change the folders and edit the value of `DSLAB_S2L1C_S3_PROFILE` so that an s3cmd configuration is found at `~/.<DSLAB_S2L1C_S3_PROFILE>` and a configuration and credentials to use with Boto3 are found in `~/.aws/config` under a heading `[profile <DSLAB_S2L1C_S3_PROFILE>]` and in `~/.aws/credentials` under a heading `[<DSLAB_S2L1C_S3_PROFILE>]` with the value of `DSLAB_S2L1C_S3_PROFILE` filled in place of the placeholder `<DSLAB_S2L1C_S3_PROFILE>`.
 See the above section *Copernicus Data Space Ecosystem (CDSE) S3 API credentials* for an example.

-Use the environment variables from `.env` with subsequent commands:
+Use the environment variables from `.env` with subsequent commands, by entering:
 ```shell
 set -a; source .env; set +a
 ```